jdferreira/auto-crud/notes.md

 - [ ] Allow `assertField` to test multiple fields simultaneously.
 This can potentially be used to test uniqueness of multiple columns or (if I'm brave enough) to test multiple-column foreign keys!

+- [ ] Speed up the tests
+  - This is not done (really!
+Some tests take more than 20 seconds... :|), but the scaffolding to easily detect long tests has been set in place.

 ## Configuration options:

 - [ ] Allow the user to specify the plural and singular forms of words, if they want